araguilar1/astro-tools/README.md

 where:
 - m₁ = mass of the primary body (larger mass)
 - m₂ = mass of the secondary body (smaller mass)
-- μ is always between 0 and 0.5

 For the Earth-Moon system: μ ≈ 0.01215